mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 We start off with all of our outputs marked as `Unprotected`.
 To create a `Protected` output out of nothing we create the following outputs:
 1. an `anchor` output that has a form `0*H + r*G` - generated from key derivation path `A`
-2. a set of protected outputs `PS` that hold our coins - generated from key derivation path `P`
+2. a set of protected outputs `PS` that hold our coins - generated from `GenP`

 We make a bootstrap transaction with `anchor` and `PS` outputs.
 The outputs in `PS` are exceptionally labeled as `Protected` because they are joined in the same transaction output set as our anchor output.
 This transactions cannot be replayed because the anchor output will never be spent which means that `PS` outputs are safe from being recreated.